 - Cruise past floating villages and fish farms on a tour of Tonle Sap, South East Asia’s largest freshwater lake

-- Discover Wat Phnom, an ancient Buddhist temple situated on the only ‘hill’ in Phnom Penh.
-Fun fact: it is this temple that the Cambodian capital is named after!
+- Discover Wat Phnom, an ancient Buddhist temple situated on the only ‘hill’ in Phnom Penh, that the Cambodian capital is named after

 - Dine on fresh crab at one of Kep’s beachside restaurants – seasoned with Kampot pepper of course!

 When is the Best Time to Visit Cambodia?

 With a minimum temperature of 23°C no matter the season, Cambodia makes an appealing holiday destination year-round.